 This project aims to support education providers in amateur arts and culture in promoting social inclusion and accessibility in their work and events.
-There are many groups that have limited involvement with voluntary events on arts, culture, and education due to language differences, socioeconomic status, sexual orientation, and ethnicity, among other barriers.
+There are many groups that have limited involvement with voluntary events on arts, culture, and education due to language differences, socioeconomic status, sexual orientation, disabilities, and ethnicity, among other barriers.
 Though organizations in this field often want to do work that strengthens community and develops social inclusion, it can be difficult to overcome these limiting factors.

 The goals and planned outputs of the project are: